What Is Collision Insurance?

 Can I add collision insurance after an accident?

 While you can technically add collision insurance at any time, it won't cover damage from accidents that occurred before the coverage began.
-Insurance companies also scrutinize new collision coverage requests after an accident, and may deny coverage or charge significantly higher premiums.
+Insurance companies also scrutinize new collision coverage requests added shortly after an accident, and may deny coverage or charge significantly higher premiums.
 It's best to purchase collision insurance before you need it, especially if you have a newer vehicle or outstanding loan.
 Most insurers have fraud detection systems that flag suspicious timing of coverage additions.

 Does collision insurance cover me if I'm not at fault?

 Yes, collision insurance covers damage to your vehicle regardless of who caused the accident.
-If you're not at fault, you have two options: file a claim with your own collision coverage and pay your deductible, or file a claim with the at-fault driver's liability insurance.
+If you're not at fault, you have two options: file a claim with your own collision coverage and pay your deductible, or file a claim with the at-fault driver's property damage liability coverage.
 If you use your collision coverage, your insurer may pursue subrogation to recover costs from the at-fault party, potentially reimbursing your deductible.
 Using the at-fault driver's insurance avoids your deductible but may take longer to process.

 Will collision insurance cover damage from driving on rough roads or potholes?